Skip to content

 wabisabi art

 The Philosophy of Wabi-Sabi: A Guide to Understanding Art and Life What Is Wabi-Sabi?
-Wabi-sabi is a Japanese aesthetic philosophy that finds beauty in imperfection.
-It's about accepting the natura...
+Wabi-sabi is a Japanese aesthetic that finds beauty in imperfection.
+It's a way of seeing the world that values...

 Read more